evilcyber.com

 The beam in my attic is just perfect, I used it before I bought my pull-up bar.
 It’s sturdy and wide, but you may want to wear gloves to prevent splinters.

-If a doorway is sturdy enough, it can be used alone to do pull-ups.
+If a doorway is sturdy enough, you can use it to do pull-ups.
 DO NOT DO CLOSE-GRIP ON THESE; it will increase the chances of the doorway breaking!
 Mom will not be happy.

 Pull-ups beneath stairs